-If you are seeking a CSA, please contact the Compliance Coordinator at (936) 294-1065 or CleryCompliance@shsu.edu.
+If you are seeking a CSA, please contact the Associate Director of Compliance at (936)294-1065 or CleryCompliance@shsu.edu.

 PASTORAL AND PROFESSIONAL COUNSELORS

 The pastoral or professional counselor exemption is intended to ensure that these individuals can provide appropriate counseling services without an obligation to report crimes discussed.
 This exemption is intended to protect the counselor-client relationship.